mediathekview/plugin.video.mediathekview/README.md

 How the update methods work
 ---------------------------

-The addon supports 4 different update methods:
+The addon supports 5 different update methods:
+* **Continously:** This method automatically updates the database.
+The update takes place once per set update interval (default: 2 hours).
+The first update of a calendar day is a full update, all others are differential updates.
 * **Automatic (Default):** This method automatically updates the database.
 The update takes place once per set update interval (default: 2 hours).
 The first update of a calendar day is a full update, all others are differential